Prebiotics may help reduce infections in children

 Further research must be undertaken to understand the mechanisms of action of the prebiotics, as well as investigation in possible benefits for older children too.
 The researchers commented, “based on the promising results seen in age group 0-2 years, it would be worth conducting such studies in older children as well, especially since children newly entering a community (day nurseries, kindergartens, elementary schools) are acutely exposed to infections”.

 Prebiotics are indigestible fibres that cannot be digested by the body and serve as a food source for probiotics, aka friendly bacteria.
 Prebiotics only selectively feed good bacteria, making them useful in changing the composition of the gut microbiota and extending any benefits of a probiotic.

 What to read more news articles about prebiotics?
 Read our Prebiotic FAQ here.

-Healthcare professionals may also be interested to read about a similar randomised-controlled trial on our own 'For babies & children' synbiotic here.
+Update: Healthcare professionals may also be interested to read about a similar randomised-controlled trial on our own 'For babies & children' synbiotic here.

 Reference: Lohner, S. et al (2014) Prebiotics in healthy infants and children for prevention of acute infectious diseases: a systematic review and meta-analysis.
 Nutrition Reviews